 Visual Appeal – 4/5

-For being a thin core (3.3mm), these have a high level of pigment so the color can really come out with proper application.
-Water turns this alive and lovely blending and interesting color experiences can be had under the right hands.
-The color options aren’t as plentiful as some of FC’s other offerings (up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.
+For being a thin core (3.3mm), these have a high level of pigment so the color can come out with the proper application.
+Water turns these alive and lovely blending and interesting color experiences can be had under the right hands.
+The color options aren’t as plentiful as some of FC’s other offerings (which can go up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.

 Usability and durability – 4/5

 Being a thin pencil, these shine in precision scenarios and are going to be much easier to get the desired results than a conventional watercolor.
 Also, the colors and intensities can be easily controlled with the addition of water, and overall they are pretty forgiving.
 Additional layers can be made without too much effort and should have no problem stacking.
 However, getting actual color on paper can be a bit of work and quite a bit of rubbing and pressure might be necessary.

 These come in a unique triangular shape and have a soft-GRIP-zone, which is a series of dots along the shaft of the pencil.
 Both of these qualities are to assist in the control and they work quite well.
 This is very important since these are designed for more intricate areas where having a steady hand is extremely important.

 A strong SV bonding process is used on these so they will be able to handle even the most demanding abuse without breaking or chipping.